FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 **Test steps:**

 * Try to instantiate several properly defined clases (part of TEST-T-320, TEST-T-330 and TEST-T-340).
 No exception is raised.
 Try to call some of their class methods.
 No exception should be raised.
-* Try to instantiate several wrongly defined classes.
+* Try to instantiate several wrongly defined classes (see Tests Preparation section).
 Sub-class of **TypeError** must be raised.
 * On the same classes (without instantiation) try to call the following class methods - and check that **TypeError** is raised:
   * *getSize*() - no arguments, all classes
   * *unpackJSON*() - arbitrary JSON dictionary string argument for struct, arbitrary JSON array string argument - arrays